This chapter describes some issues that can arise with the Java sound technology and suggests causes and workarounds.

 The following topic describes scenarios to troubleshoot Java sound problems.

 Troubleshoot Java sound issues such as system sound configuration, audio file format, audio format, and overrun and underrun conditions.

 System sound configuration:

-On Oracle Solaris and Linux operating systems, you might be unable to play sounds because an application (or sound daemon, such as
+On the Oracle Solaris and Linux operating systems, you might be unable to play sounds because an application (or sound daemon, such as

 artsd) opens the audio device exclusively, thereby denying Java Sound access to the device.

 Java Sound supports a set of audio file formats, for example AU, AIF, and WAV.
 Most of the file formats are only containers and can contain audio data in various compressed audio formats.
 Java Sound file readers support some formats (uncompressed PCM, a-law, mu-law), but do not support ADPCM, MP3, and others.